Best daily deals

 One of the best things about Spotify is the way it promotes the discovery of new music.
 This is apparent in its algorithmically produced playlists, designed to suggest styles of music that align with your listening history.
 The “Discover Weekly” and “Daily Mix” playlists are updated frequently with new suggestions.
 Perhaps you really dislike a recommended song or artist; you can press a button telling it to avoid a certain type of music or to blacklist that artist from your profile.
 The “Release Radar” playlist churns out new releases from artists you follow and updates weekly.

-Spotify has a large variety of genres, moods, and other categories under the Browse tab, and here, you can listen to its editorial playlists to discover new music.
-It will also recommend editorial playlists based on your listening activity, and it will algorithmically create “Radio” playlists for every song, artist, album, and playlist.
+Spotify’s Browse tab offers a wide variety of genres, moods, and other categories.
+Here, you can listen to its editorial playlists to discover new music.
+Spotify will also recommend editorial playlists based on your listening activity and algorithmically create “Radio” playlists for every song, artist, album, and playlist.

 When you create a new playlist, the Spotify algorithm suggests songs for you based on the title of your playlist as well as the songs you’ve already put into it.
 Regardless of if you’ve paid for Spotify Premium, these discovery features are available and very helpful.